MynthAI/docker-vault-cli/README.md

 # Docker vault-cli

-This repository contains Docker images for vault-cli, [a 12-factor oriented command line tool for Hashicorp Vault](https://vault-cli.readthedocs.io/en/latest/).
-The images are hosted on `quay.io/mynth/docker-vault-cli`.
+This repository contains a Linux-based Docker image for `vault-cli`, [a 12-factor oriented command line tool for Hashicorp Vault](https://vault-cli.readthedocs.io/en/latest/).
+The image is hosted on `quay.io/mynth/docker-vault-cli`.

-## Versions

-Two versions are available:

-1. Standalone: Can be used in any container.
-2. Python: Can be used in containers with Python installed.

 ## Usage

-For the standalone version, use: `quay.io/mynth/docker-vault-cli`.

-For the Python version, use: `quay.io/mynth/docker-vault-cli:python`.
+`vault-cli` is available as a standalone binary in `quay.io/mynth/docker-vault-cli`.

-## Installation
+## Installation into Another Container

-For Python containers, add the following to your Dockerfile:
+Add the following to your Dockerfile:

-    COPY --from=quay.io/mynth/docker-vault-cli:python /dist /

-For other containers, add:

     COPY --from=quay.io/mynth/docker-vault-cli /usr/local/bin/vault-cli /usr/local/bin/vault-cli